Skip to content

 New strategy calls for new IT skills

-In 2018, Vapo overhauled its strategy and organisational structure.
+In 2018, Neova overhauled its strategy and organisational structure.
 Previously a holding company, its operations were consolidated under a single group.
 It also established an IT unit responsible for the company’s IT management.
 These changes made it necessary to upskill staff to ensure that they were prepared for the new demands of their jobs.

-In 2016, Vapo conducted an internal IT governance maturity analysis that emphasised the importance of IT competence development.
+In 2016, Neova conducted an internal IT governance maturity analysis that emphasised the importance of IT competence development.
 The analysis found that the rest of the company felt little benefit from IT, highlighting the importance of developing competence internally.

 ICT JOE programme to increase skills

 The two-year programme included six two-day coaching sessions.
-In addition, the BT Academy boosted participants’ skills between coaching sessions, with coaches reviewing and, when necessary, workshopping individual goals.
+In addition, the Academy boosted participants’ skills between coaching sessions, with coaches reviewing and, when necessary, workshopping individual goals.
 After each training day, participants were asked to reflect on their progress and fill out a self-assessment form.

 “We have been extremely pleased with the ICT JOE programme.
 In Finland, Sofigate is one of the best and only organisations that provides comprehensive IT governance development and that can coach IT management development,”says Holm.

-It is a big hit within Vapo
+It is a big hit within Neova

 The two-year development programme will end in the spring of 2020.
 The increased level of staff competence is already noticeable.